EI6JGB/Log4YM/docs/pgxl/pgxl-tci-integration-prd.md

 **Key Insight:** The PGXL was designed specifically for FlexRadio integration.
 When paired with a FlexRadio, the PGXL acts as a **client** that connects TO the radio, not the other way around.
 This means we cannot simply send commands to the PGXL; we must **emulate a FlexRadio** that the PGXL connects to.

-**Critical Constraint:** The PGXL will NOT enable PTT via LAN when paired with a FlexRadio.
-Hard-wired PTT from the TCI radio to the PGXL is required.
+**Key Insight:** When configured with `ptt=LAN`, the PGXL keys based on the slice `tx=1` status update - no physical PTT cable required.
+This is 100% LAN-based control.

 ---